RohitAwate/rohitawate.github.io/_posts/2019-11-06-firefox-contribution.md

 ---
 layout: post
-title: My First Contribution to Firefox
+title: Contributing to Firefox's SpiderMonkey
 summary: An account of my first contribution to SpiderMonkey, Firefox's JavaScript engine.
 categories: Open-Source Mozilla Firefox JavaScript
-cover: /images/posts/2019-11-06-firefox-contribution/header.jpg
+cover: /assets/images/posts/2019-11-06-firefox-contribution/header.jpg
 ---

 Since the past couple of years, I've open-sourced [most of my projects](https://github.com/RohitAwate){:target="_blank"} and also contributed to a few small ones.
 However, I've always wanted to contribute to a large, popular open-source project.
 I finally got around to doing that last month: I submitted a patch to Mozilla Firefox's JavaScript engine, SpiderMonkey, which was accepted on November 2.